Cardoso-topdev/cuda_pytorch_comfyui_jupyter/DOC.md

 - The script can be easily modified to accommodate changes in model requirements or dependencies.

 **Drawback**:
 Room for potential for errors.
-If the script fails during execution, it may leave the environment in an inconsistent state.
+If the script fails during execution, it may leave the environment in an inconsistent state, and slow startup time.

-### 3. Build the Image Including the Model

-**Description**: This approach involved creating a Docker image that includes both the ComfyUI application and the custom models.
-[Dockerfile](./Dockerfile_withModels), The SDL is same as no. 1 except with the tag being latest. - [SDL](./sdl.yml)

-**Issues Faced**:

-- **Large Image Size**: Including models significantly increases the size of the Docker image, making it cumbersome to build and deploy.
-This resulted in the image size being 18.77 GB when compressed.
-- **Deployment Timeouts**: The Akash network providers often timed out during the deployment process due to the lengthy build times associated with large images.

 ## Building the Docker Image